This article was originally published in Analytics India Magazine.

 Potential Employers: EY, Genpact, Deloitte, HPE Infosys, TCS

 Job Role: Predictive analytics was the gold standard in fraud mitigation strategy but what’s come into focus recently is dynamic machine-learning (ML) based system.
+The scope of Data Analytics is only getting higher.
 Many financial institutions have deployed it.
 A case in point is a storied company, Mastercard.

 At Mastercard, the use of sophisticated algorithms for intelligent analysis not only provides more accuracy but also real-time information that brings down false declines, and increases approvals, for genuine transactions.